 Baboons Pass is a high mountain pass at an elevation of 2.689m (8,822ft) above the sea level located in the Maseru District of Lesotho.
-This pass near Ramabanta is one of the most remote, roughest and impassable passes in the country -- more suitable for donkeys than for vehicles.
-It's one of the highest mountain passes of Lesotho.
+It’s one of the most remote, roughest and impassable passes of the country -- more suitable for donkeys than for vehicles.
+It's one of the highest roads of Lesotho.

 Can you drive to Baboons Pass?

 The road to the summit is brutal.
 It’s totally unpaved and suitable for 4x4 vehicles with high clearance only.
 It’s not for the faint-hearted.
 Expect huge boulders (with rocks the size of beach balls), narrow passages, holes and ditches causes by flooding, steep uphills, 90-degree turns, and high vertical cliffs dropping off the side.
 The road is very narrow.
 Stupid mistakes could even lead to vehicles dropping off the cliff face.
 Remember, the drive is tougher than tough.
 A new road (A5) was built to be used by trucks and cars alike; since then, this road is barely used.

 How long is the road to Baboons Pass?